eneller/uulm-utils/README.md

   reasons.

   - using environment variables `UULM_USERNAME`, `UULM_PASSWORD`
   - using a `.env` file in the current working directory with the same variables
   - interactive mode, if none of the above were specified

+  For help concerning specific commands, run `uulm <COMMAND> --help`

 Options:
-  -u, --username TEXT
-  -p, --password TEXT
-  -h, --headless                  Dont show the browser window -d, --debug                     Set the log level to DEBUG -l, --log-level [CRITICAL|FATAL|ERROR|WARN|WARNING|INFO|DEBUG|NOTSET] --help                          Show this message and exit.
+  -d, --debug                     Set the log level to DEBUG -l, --log-level [CRITICAL|FATAL|ERROR|WARN|WARNING|INFO|DEBUG|NOTSET] --help                          Show this message and exit.